getodk/docs/aggregate-install.rst

 .. image:: /img/aggregate-install/empty-project.*
    :alt: Image showing Create an empty project option for first projects.

 - If you have configured a Google Cloud Platform project before, this link will open onto either a page with a :guilabel:`Create Project` button and a table listing all of your projects, or it will open into one of your existing projects.
-In the later case, click on that project name at the top of the window.In the below image, the older project is `Project 123`.
+In the later case, click on that project name at the top of the window.
+In the below image, the older project is `Project 123`.

 .. image:: /img/aggregate-install/project.*
    :alt: Image showing previous project name `Project123`.